 Cooking The Beef For A Patty Melt

-Once ready to cook the sandwich, I spread butter on one side of each slice of bread (like making a grilled cheese sandwich).
+Once ready to cook the grilled patty melt, spread butter on one side of each slice of bread (like making a grilled cheese sandwich).
 Place the cooked meat patty onto the non-buttered side, then pile on the caramelized onions.

 NOTE: If you want a LOT of cheese, place a piece of Swiss cheese on the bread before placing the patty on, then add another one to the top.
 I wanted just a small amount of cheese, so I put it only on top of the onions.